1775 Calendar

 - April 11, 1775 – The last execution for witchcraft in Germany takes place.

-- April 19, 1775 – American Revolutionary War: The war begins with an American victory in Concord during the battles of Lexington and Concord.
+- April 20, 1775 – American Revolutionary War: the Siege of Boston begins, following the battles at Lexington and Concord.

 - May 20, 1775 – Mecklenburg Declaration of Independence signed in Charlotte, North Carolina